Alexiuce/Tip-for-day/README.md

 # Tip-for-day
 ![](https://img.shields.io/badge/platform-iOS%7CMacOSX-%20lightgrey.svg).

-a demo code project for myself, write down for develop tip
+a demo code project for iOS / Mac , write down for develop tip

 ## Demo project All in one
 ### iOS